cameraui/sdk/go/docs/api/sensor.md

 ## type LockControl

 LockControl is a lock/unlock control sensor.
+Override SetTargetState \(by embedding LockControl in your own type and shadowing the method\) to drive hardware and call the embedded LockControl's SetTargetState once the hardware confirms — the base implementation updates both targetState and currentState to the new value.

+For asymmetric flows \(long\-running unlock with intermediate state\) override SetTargetState and write currentState separately when transitions complete.

 	type LockControl struct{ BaseSensor }